 'Everyone is really supportive and friendly and they actively encourage you to ask questions.'
 Aamna

 Studying and working at the same time will be challenging.
-But your hard work will pay off with a rewarding career at an ambitious, purpose-led firm that is shaping a vibrant economy where businesses, people and communities can thrive.
+But your hard work will pay off with a rewarding career at an ambitious, purpose-led firm that is helping businesses, people and communities thrive.